es

 Pego

-The Moors and Christians, the fiesta par excellence, is celebrated at the last weekend of June.
+The Moors and Christians are the main festivities in the area and are celebrated on the last weekend of June.

-On Friday (at 7.00 pm) the Entradeta is performed.
+On the Friday (at 7.00 pm) the festivities kick off with the Entradeta (‘Entrance’) and the Ambaixada (‘Embassy’).

-On Saturday (at 7.00 pm) the Moor and Christian Entry starts.
+On the Saturday (at 7.00 pm) the Moors and Christians Entry starts.

 www.morosicristianspego.com